mparsley1/eo-docs/README.md

 Each VM consumes data from either the Sentinel Hub or satellite data stored in buckets.
 Each VM writes to a bucket, but on the dev server the bucket is named eo-compass-dev, on the prod server the bucket is called eo-compass.

 On the dev server, both the Docker containers and Python code is deployed to enable development.
 On the prod server only the Docker containers are deployed.

-## What processing chain should I use?
+## Which processing chain should I use?

 The [eo-custom-scripts](https://github.com/ECHOESProj/eo-custom-scripts)
 processing chain (which uses Sentinel Hub) has a number of advantages over the eoain processing chain (which uses the CREODIAS object store EO files).
 It provides a convenient API for accessing and processing satellite data and has clouding mosaicing.
 Using the API, only the data within the AOI is processed on the Sentinel Hub server, which makes the processing much faster for smaller regions.
-This is in contrast to the eoain processing chain, in which the full granule is downloaded to the VM and it is not possible to just download the data within the AOI.
+This is in contrast to the eoain processing chain, in which the full granule is downloaded to the VM, and it is not possible to just download the data within the AOI.

 eo-custom-scripts is the main processing chain code used in the EO Service;
 however, one case for using the eoian processing chain, in preference to eo-custom-scripts,